Japan Travel Advice, Embassies & Tourist Offices

 Medication bans

 It is illegal to possess or use some common prescription and over-the-counter medicines under Japan’s strictly enforced law on anti-stimulant drugs.
-Ignorance of the law may not be considered a defence.
+Ignorance of the law does not count as a defence.
+See Health.

 Japanese family law is very different from UK law.
-Joint custody of a child after divorce is not a legal option, and access for a non-custodial parent can be challenging.
-Legal custody disputes can also be lengthy, and enforcement of rulings returning a child has proven difficult.
-Read about child abduction, custody and parental rights in Japan.
+Joint custody of a child after divorce is not a legal option, and access for a non-custodial parent is extremely difficult, especially if you live outside of Japan.
+Legal custody disputes can be lengthy and expensive, and rulings to return a child or to secure access to a child are often not enforced.
+See child abduction, custody and parental rights in Japan.

-Most Japanese people are welcoming and friendly but can be reserved.
-Loud boisterous behaviour is not acceptable.
+Most Japanese people are welcoming and friendly, but can be reserved.
+Loud, boisterous behaviour may receive negative attention.
 Showing affection in public is less common than in the UK.

 Tattoos

 Tattoos have a historical association with organised crime in Japan.
-While attitudes towards them are increasingly accepting, some public facilities do not admit anyone with tattoos – for example, public swimming pools, hot springs, beaches and some gyms.
+While acceptance is increasing, some public facilities do not admit people with tattoos – for example, public swimming pools, hot springs, beaches and some gyms.
 Other establishments request you cover tattoos while using the facilities.

 Transport risks